ochzhen/ochzhen.github.io/_posts/2021-01-03-azure-custom-script-extension-windows.md

 **Notes about ARM template fields** (more information under documentation link above):

 - `name` - should consist of two sections because extension is a nested resource: VMSS name and extension name
-- `fileUris` - our script link with SAS token, however, SAS token is not needed if we use managed identity [link to managed identity section]
+- `fileUris` - our script link with SAS token, however, SAS token is not needed if we [use managed identity](#using-managed-identity-instead-of-sas)
 - `timestamp` - if custom script extension is already installed, then changing timestamp value triggers rerun of the script
 - `commandToExecute` - in our case we invoke powershell command and pass custom parameter